-The contents of the plumber's toolbox are fairly standard: various sizes of wrenches, pliers, augers, pipe cutters, soldering torch, flux, measuring tape, plunger, safety equipment — to name a few.
+The contents of the plumber's toolbox are fairly standard: various sizes of wrenches, pliers, augers, pipe cutters, soldering torch, solder, measuring tape, plunger, safety equipment — to name a few.
 Here are a few more tools to keep in mind and get into your toolbox along with a few tips on best practices for how to use them.
 These can save you time and effort in the long run.

 Compression Sleeve Puller

 A compression sleeve puller is a specialty tool used to remove compression supply stops from copper pipe.
 It looks somewhat like a gear puller — or even a corkscrew — but it has a specific plumbing use.